 Please attach the submission (no PDFs) and include the student’s full name, title of submission, campus and home telephone numbers, and email address.

-The submission must also include a completed “Submission Identification and Faculty Sponsorship Form and Submission Checklist.”
+The submission must also include a completed “Submission Identification and Faculty Sponsorship Form.”
 Submissions without this form or with an incomplete form will not be considered for publication.

 Publication Requirements for Article Manuscripts